sebastien/select.js/README.md

 ```
 Version :  ${VERSION}
 URL     :  http://github.com/sebastien/select.js
-Updated :  2016-03-23
+Updated :  2016-06-23
 ```

-Select is a small subset of jQuery's functions implemented for DOM and SVG nodes, and targeting modern browsers.
+Select is a subset of jQuery's functions implemented for DOM and SVG nodes, and targeting modern browsers.
 It is a thin wrapper around HTML5 DOM & SVG APIs.
 It uses strict CSS3 selector query, and as such won't work as a drop-in replacement to jQuery, but will make the transition easier.